Cosmic Coaster (Worlds of Fun)

-Cosmic Coaster is a junior roller coaster at Worlds of Fun.
-The ride is Snoopy-themed and is located within the park's Planet Snoopy section.
+Cosmic Coaster was a junior roller coaster at Worlds of Fun.
+Introduced in 1993 as Wacky Worm, the ride was later re-themed to feature Snoopy and relocated to the park's Planet Snoopy section.
+It was removed June 2026.

 History

 Cosmic Coaster at Worlds of Fun first opened in the Americana section of the park in 1993 as Wacky Worm and was manufactured by Preston & Barbieri.
 The area where Wacky Worm was located became Camp Snoopy in 2001 and later remodeled into Planet Snoopy in 2011.
 In 2012, Wacky Worm was moved within Planet Snoopy and received a new name and theme as Cosmic Coaster as part of an investment in overall general park improvements that year.
 It is located in the space previously occupied by the Woodstock Express kiddie train.
+The Cosmic Coaster was dismantled and removed from the park in June 2026.